betajippity/betajippity.github.io/_posts/2017-05-14-subdivision-and-displacement.md

 [![Figure 1: An ocean surface modeled as a flat plane and rendered using vector displacement mapping.]({{site.url}}/content/images/2017/May/preview/displacement_ocean_0.jpg)]({{site.url}}/content/images/2017/May/displacement_ocean_0.jpg)

 Both subdivision and displacement originally came from the world of rasterization rendering, where on-the-fly geometry generation was historically both easier to implement and more practical/plausible to use.
 In rasterization, geometry is streamed to through the renderer and drawn to screen, so each individual piece of geometry could be subdivided, tessellated, displaced, splatted to the framebuffer, and then discarded to free up memory.
 Old REYES Renderman was famously efficient at rendering subdivision surfaces and displacement surfaces for precisely this reason.
-However, in naive raytracing, rays can intersect geometry at any moment in any order.
+However, in naive ray tracing, rays can intersect geometry at any moment in any order.
 Subdividing and displacing geometry on the fly for each ray and then discarding the geometry is insanely expensive compared to processing geometry once across an entire framebuffer.
-The simplest solution to this problem is to just subdivide and displace everything up front and keep it all around in memory during raytracing.
+The simplest solution to this problem is to just subdivide and displace everything up front and keep it all around in memory during ray tracing.
 Historically though, just caching everything was never a practical solution since computers simply didn't have enough memory to keep that much data around.
-As a result, past research work put significant effort into more intelligent raytracing architectures that made on-the-fly subdivision/displacement affordable again; notable papers include Matt Pharr's 1996 [geometry caching for raytracing paper](http://graphics.stanford.edu/papers/displace), Brian Smits et al.'s 2000 [direct raytracing of displacement mapped triangles paper](http://www.cs.utah.edu/~bes/papers/height/paper.html), Johannes Hanika et al.'s 2010 [reordered raytracing paper](https://jo.dreggn.org/home/2010_rayes.pdf), and Takahiro Harada's 2015 article on GPU raytraced vector displacement in [GPU Pro 6](https://www.crcpress.com/GPU-Pro-6-Advanced-Rendering-Techniques/Engel/p/book/9781482264616).
+As a result, past research work put significant effort into more intelligent ray tracing architectures that made on-the-fly subdivision/displacement affordable again; notable advancements include geometry caching for ray tracing [[Pharr and Hanrahan 1996]](http://graphics.stanford.edu/papers/displace), direct ray tracing of displacement mapped triangles [[Smits et al. 2000]](https://doi.org/10.1007/978-3-7091-6303-0_28), reordered ray tracing [[Hanika et al. 2010]](https://jo.dreggn.org/home/2010_rayes.pdf), and GPU ray traced vector displacement [[Harada 2015]](https://www.crcpress.com/GPU-Pro-6-Advanced-Rendering-Techniques/Engel/p/book/9781482264616).

-In the past five years or so though, the story on raytraced displacement has changed.
+In the past five years or so though, the story on ray traced displacement has changed.
 We now have machines with gobs and gobs of memory (at a number of studios, renderfarm nodes with 256 GB of memory or more is not unusual anymore).
-As a result, raytraced renderers don't need to be nearly as clever anymore about managing displaced geometry; a combination of camera-adaptive tessellation and a simple geometry cache with a least-recently-used eviction strategy is often enough to make raytraced displacement practical.
+As a result, ray traced renderers don't need to be nearly as clever anymore about managing displaced geometry; a combination of camera-adaptive tessellation and a simple geometry cache with a least-recently-used eviction strategy is often enough to make ray traced displacement practical.
 Heavy displacement is now common in the workflows for a number of production pathtracers, including Arnold, Renderman/RIS, Vray, Corona, Hyperion, Manuka, etc.
 With the above in mind, I tried to implement subdivision and displacement in Takua as simply as I possibly could.